dmx-systems/dmx-documentation/docs/user.rst

 Let's return to the example of a publication and its author:
 The authorship is a qualified description of the association between a person and a publication.
-If you reveal the "What's related" of such a qualified association you can see the connection between the association and and the association type:
+If you look at the "Related" tab of such a qualified association you can see the connection between the association and and the association type:

 .. image:: _static/edge-connection.jpg